 What To Buy An Avid CrossFitter For Christmas…

-A short disclaimer before we begin – none of these items are product placements or ads, just stuff that is genuinely off MY Christmas list, so you’re hearing the unbiased wants and desires of a real-life CFer here..!
+A short disclaimer before we begin – none of these items are product placements – although some are affiliate links for which I receive a small commission from each purchase – just stuff that is genuinely off MY Christmas list or lists from years prior, so you’re hearing the unbiased wants and desires of a real-life CFer here..!
 Any other CrossFitters who want other stuff, help our readers out and comment with other Christmas ideas you may have.
 You might just save somebody’s Christmas.

 Training & Recovery Kit

 You all know by now that I’m big on recovery, which should be as big a part of your CrossFit life as your training.
 For that reason, Activ7 Recovery Oil is firmly on my Christmas list.
 A blend of moisturisers and essential oils help to recover your muscles fast after strenuous training.
 (If you’re reading this last minute, then magnesium salts would be an excellent supermarket-bought gift!)

 I’ve recently started taking GLC 2000, which is supposed to be the world’s best joint care supplement.
 Although I’m only a few weeks in, I’m sure my joints ache less and my ankles no longer click in the morning, so all signs so far are pretty positive.
 It’s an investment buy that will be highly appreciated by your CF buddy!

 You’ve probably seen your CrossFit friend’s trashed hands after a tough gymnastics workout – the WOD Welder Hand care Kit helps keep hands tidy before and after workouts, and a genius idea for serious hand care is to get your giftee something like a Dremel 3000-15 Multitoolfor them to use a small sanding attachment to keep calluses under control.